- Home Performance Audit

 The attic can be the site of a good portion of your home's heat loss and energy inefficiency, primarily because heat rises.
 Poorly-insulated homes can lose as much as 25% of their energy through the roof and attic!
 For this reason, our team pays special attention to everything directly under the roof when we conduct a home performance audit.

 Local codes may vary; our team will be sure to check to see what the requirements are in your area.
+Once we upgrade your attic insulation, you can expect benefits like:

 There are many types of insulation on the market today, and all perform in different applications.
 Since most attics already have some insulation in them, oftentimes new insulation can be added right on top to total a thicker layer and higher R-value.
 However, if the insulation is damaged by water, is moldy or has compressed too much, it may be best to remove it and replace it.